 All loans and debentures are initially recognised at the fair value of the consideration received, less issue costs where applicable.
+After initial recognition, all interest bearing loans and borrowings are subsequently measured at amortised cost.

-At the initial committee all interest hearing loans and horrowings are exhausticable managed as applicable. to CFD exposures are allocated wholly to capital reserves.
-All loans and depending are himsely recognised at the rail value of the consideration received, less issue costs where initial recognition, all interest bearing loans and borrowings are subsequently measured at amortised cost.
 Amortised cost is calculated by taking into account any discount or premium on settlement.
-The costs of arranging any interest b) Borrowings, loan notes and debentures pearing loans are capitalised and amortised over the life of the loan on an effective interest rate basis.
+The costs of arranging any interest bearing loans are capitalised and amortised over the life of the loan on an effective interest rate basis.